Coloured Overlay and Visual Stress Testing

-- Words appear to move around on the page.
+- Words appearing to move around on the page.

-- The words appear blurred or surrounded by halos.
+- The words appearing blurred or surrounded by halos.

-- The page feels to be very bright, so words cannot be seen properly.
+- White paper seeming to be very bright, so words cannot be seen properly.

-- They struggle to keep their place when reading text.
+- Struggling to keep their place when reading text.